penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/team-members/readme.txt

 * Number of members to show per line (1 to 5)
 * Color

+= PRO features =
+* New picture on hover
+* Member height equalizing
+* Import/export members from one team to another
+* Full-width pictures
+* Hide members
+* More info reveal box
+* Picture filters
+* Per-member color
+* Two more social links per member

+Check out our [PRO version](https://wpdarko.com/items/team-members-pro/), see all these features in action.

 = Usage =
-Go to [the plugin's documentation](https://wpdarko.zendesk.com/hc/en-us/articles/206303627-Get-started-with-the-Team-Members-plugin) if you need more information on how to use this plugin.
+Go to [the plugin's documentation](https://wpdarko.com/support/docs/get-started-with-the-team-members-plugin/) if you need more information on how to use this plugin.

 = Support =
-Find help in [our forums](https://wpdarko.com/ask-for-support/) for this plugin (we’ll answer you fast, promise).
+Find help on [our support platform](https://wpdarko.com/support) for this plugin (we’ll answer you fast, promise).

 == Installation ==